syrianarchive/syrianarchive-investigations/investigations/Harem.md

 ## What Happened?
 After collecting and analysing images and videos published on social media, Syrian Archive concluded that on March 22, 2018 at roughly 16:00 the town of Harem was hit by two missiles on the popular market and a nearby residential building.
-The strikes severely damaged the market burning stores and the surrounding buildings as well as collapsed a residential building with civilians inside.
+The missile strikes severely damaged the market burning stores and the surrounding buildings as well as collapsed a residential building with civilians inside.
 This attack killed over 31 people and injured over 50 others.

 ![](/assets/investigations/Harem/image24.png)
-*The location of the first strike as shown in a [video](https://www.youtube.com/watch?v=g4SJoYgo7hU) posted by the Syrian Civil Defense in Idlib.*
+*The location of the first missile strike as shown in a [video](https://www.youtube.com/watch?v=g4SJoYgo7hU) posted by the Syrian Civil Defense in Idlib.*

 [The first missile](https://goo.gl/maps/H1jsA15932ZnXcLCA) hit the popular market near the Grand Mosque and the neighboring vegetable market.

 ![](/assets/investigations/Harem/image26.png)
-*The location of the second air raid as shown in a [video](https://goo.gl/maps/H1jsA15932ZnXcLCA) posted by the Syrian Civil Defense in Idlib.*
+*The location of the second missile strike as shown in a [video](https://goo.gl/maps/H1jsA15932ZnXcLCA) posted by the Syrian Civil Defense in Idlib.*

 [The second airstrike](https://goo.gl/maps/tGNoJ7cdsS8se1Ct8) hit and severely damaged a residential complex inhabited by civilians.